Algonquin Park Experiences: Our History

 In 1997, Greg Waters joined the Edge team to donate his labour to design and build the stone floor and hearth in our Points North Building.
 Three weeks later he became a permanent fixture at the Edge.
 The Edge is Gregor’s canvas.
 His incredible craftsmanship, passion, and energy are found in every corner of the property.
 Gregor designed and led the construction of the mainhouse, Highlander House: 125-year-old-log-cabin, studio cabins, habitat cabins, roman black oven, greenhouse, Steward’s Shop, sauna, floating platform . . . in truth, every building on the property has been infused with his talent.
 His passion, skill, artistry and vision have anchored the development of the property into an oasis for guests from around the world. . . and when guests sit down to dine, they are treated to the most memorable fare available, from the same gifted man who also grows and sources locally much of the food he prepares.

-In between programs, the Edge continues to evolve with our most recent projects: greenhouse, expanded gardens and apiary (bee yard) finished in 2015.
+In between programs, the Edge continued to evolve with projects including: a greenhouse, expanded gardens and apiary (bee yard) finished in 2015.
 In 2016, we added the hive deck, a wonderful lakeside gathering area for large group events, intimate breakout group conversations, socializing and dining.
-In 2017 we are expanding our kitchen facilities at the Mainhouse lodge so that we can share interactive kitchen experiences with our guests and develop new prepackaged value-added food products featuring local ingredients for retail sale to guests and at regional fine food stores.
-We also are building a NEW timber fram cabin in the forest to provide a new accommodation and gathering space (anticipated opening summer 2018).
-Working with Canadore College and ICAMP we are also developing a passive energy saving walk-in refrigeration system so we can safely store locally grown food for making value added shelf stable food products.
+In 2017 we expanded our kitchen facilities at the Mainhouse lodge so that we can share interactive kitchen experiences with our guests and develop new prepackaged value-added food products featuring local ingredients for retail sale to guests and at regional fine food stores.
+In 2018 we built a timber frame cabin in the forest to provide upgraded accommodation and gathering space), and, working with Canadore College and ICAMP we developed a passive energy saving walk-in refrigeration system so we can safely store locally grown food for making value added shelf stable food products.
+In 2021 we expanded the footprint of Points North, our main indoor gathering & lounge space for groups, and in 2023 we added a brand new large-group movement studio for all kinds of activity.

-Far from electricity lines, the Edge is entirely off-the-grid nature retreat powered by 22 solar panels.p to 40 guests sleep in cozy Algonquin Park forest cabins and enjoy nourishing meals.
+Far from electricity lines, the Edge is entirely off-the-grid nature retreat powered by 22 solar panels.
+Up to 30 guests can sleep in cozy Algonquin Park forest cabins and enjoy nourishing meals.
 Unplugged from technology and out-of-cellphone range there is luxury to be found in Gregor’s handcrafted surroundings designed in harmony with our forest home at Algonquin Park, Ontario, Canada.

 Northern Edge Algonquin continues to innovate with new ways to connect with nature.
 From the beginning, the Edge has offered fully outfitted and guided hiking and mountain biking, canoeing and sea kayaking outings.
 In 2012, we introduced Stand up Paddle board experiences and built a new wood-fired lakefront sauna.
 The sauna, an ancient, universal form of restoration provides a forum for sharing stories and soaking in the day’s adventures.
 “Afterwards, most guests enjoy a dip in the lake,” according to Lucier.